Focusing on Difficult Directions for Learning HMC Trajectory Lengths: SNAPER Criterion

 \section{SNAPER Criterion}

-A natural way to incorporate a notion of cost into ChEES is to normalize it by some increasing function of $L$. \cite{wang2013adaptive} optimize $ESJD / L^{0.5}$ with a heuristic motivation.
-Since $L$ is a discrete quantity it is not directly usable when using gradient-based adaptation, but it is straightforward to replace it with $\tau$ which, assuming $\epsilon$ is independent of $\tau$ (a reasonable assumption given the symplectic nature of the leapfrog integrator), is approximately proportional to $L$.
+In this section we motive a new criterion to address the issues of ChEES criterion: its insensitivity to proposal cost and its dependence on eigenspectrum of covariance of $x$.
+A natural way to incorporate a notion of cost into ChEES is to normalize it by some increasing function of $\ell$. \cite{wang2013adaptive} optimize $ESJD / \ell^{\,0.5}$ with a heuristic motivation.
+In practice, it is more convenient to use $\tau$ in place of $\ell$, to avoid issues with taking gradients with respect a discrete value.
 We thus define the ChEES-Rate (ChEESR) criterion:

 What does ChEESR optimize?
-It is easy to show that $ESJD_f \propto 1 - \rho_f(1)$.
-This identity has been used to motivate ESJD, as $ESS_f$ is related to $\rho_f(1)$ via a decreasing nonlinear function (\ref{eq:ess}).
-It's not obvious that this connections allows using $ESJD_f / \tau$ as a proxy for $ESS_f / grad$ however.
+When the chain is stationary we can show that $ESJD_f = Var [f(x)](1 - \rho_f(1))$.
+This identity has been used to motivate ESJD as a criterion \citep{pasarica2010adaptively}, as $ESS_f$ is related to $\rho_f(1)$ via a decreasing nonlinear function (\Cref{eq:ess}).
+It's not obvious that this connection allows using $ESJD_f / \tau$ as a proxy for $ESS_f / grad$ however.
 To better motivate this, we recall that, given a square integrable $f(x)$ and a reversible MCMC proposal, it is possible to bound $ESS$ from above (see \Cref{sec:ess_max}) by: